security-alliance/frameworks/src/threat-modeling/create-maintain-threat-models.md

 # Create and Maintain Threat Models

-Creating and maintaining threat models is a fundamental part of a proactive security strategy.
-Threat models help identify potential security risks and develop mitigation strategies to protect the project.
+Creating and maintaining threat models help identify potential security risks and develop mitigation strategies to protect the project.

 ## Steps to Create a Threat Model